G4bleb/scheduled-discord-soundbot/README.md

 - Suggested: If sound triggered but no one heard it, wait until someone comes in
 - Rename this repo to something more meaningful (discord-scheduled-soundbot?)
 - Localization
+- Like discord-soundbot's soundutils, save only sounds names and find them in soudns folder when needed

 Unsupported: